invpe/GridShell/Documentation/Tutorials/Examples/README.md

 `#define WIFI_P  ""      // << Provide your WiFi Access Point Password`

-Once done, we're ready to move forward, just as an example my setup is as follows:
+Once done, we're ready to move forward, you just provided your UserHash, and WiFi Credentials for your ESP32 to connect to the GridShell server.

-`#define GRID_U  "f3y2hssbcvxert243hrhsddfasd24dsfas2323348282a3bd4b"`

-`#define WIFI_A  "superinternet"`

-`#define WIFI_P  "superpasswordyes"`

 ## Compile and upload